mzipay/FLACManager/doc/source/index.rst

-   Despite these limitations, the source code includes working examples of using :py:mod:`ctypes`, :py:mod:`queue`, :py:mod:`threading`, :py:mod:`tkinter`, and other standard Python modules under `Python 3.3 <http://www.python.org/download/releases/3.3.0/>`_ , so I have chosen to make the source code available for reference.
+   Despite these limitations, the source code includes working examples of using :py:mod:`ctypes`, :py:mod:`queue`, :py:mod:`threading`, :py:mod:`tkinter`, and other standard Python modules under `Python 3.3+ <http://docs.python.org/3>`_ , so I have chosen to make the source code available for reference.

-.. versionchanged:: 0.6.0
-   FLAC Manager now runs on Mac OS X 10.9.2.

 Table of Contents
 -----------------